 Don't wear headphones

 It's safer when running to avoid using in-ear or noise cancelling headphones.
-There are running headphones that play the sounds through the bones behind the ears and then allow you to hear the traffic and other things about you.
+Some of the best running headphones that play the sounds through the bones behind the ears and then allow you to hear the traffic and other things about you.
 But to be safe, why not have your wits about you when running at night?

 More tips for running safely at night

 Winter running is likely to be colder and potentially wetter and more slippery.
 Sticking to running routes that you know best will enable you to judge whether it’s a safe place to run in the dark.

 If you know your route, you won’t get lost and this is also going to ensure you run more safely at night.

 If you plan to run solo at night it’s safer to tell someone where you are going and how long you might be.
 If something does go wrong, they will know to raise the alarm.